AZO234/NP2kai/README.md

 IRQ:6
 I/O:0x00D0

-[X11] To use external MIDI sound generator
+## To use external MIDI sound generator (X11)
----
-We can use external MIDI sound generator with UM-1.
+NP2kai can use external MIDI sound generator with UM-1.

 1. Connect UM-1 to USB
 2. Check you can see 'C4D0' by '$ ls /dev/snd' command